bmd1905/EasyMLOps/README.md

 ![Observability](./docs/images/signoz-2.jpg)

-#### 📉 Prometheus and Grafana
+#### 📉 Prometheus and Grafana (9)

 To see the Ray Cluster information, you can go to `localhost:3009` (user/password: `admin:admin`) and you should see the Grafana dashboard.

 ![Grafana](./docs/images/grafana.jpg)

+**Note**: If you dont see the dashboards, please remove the `tmp/ray` folder and then restart Ray Cluster and Grafana again.

-### 🔒 NGINX
+### 🔒 NGINX (10)

 ```bash
 make up-nginx
 ```

-This command will start the NGINX Proxy Manager, which provides a user-friendly interface for configuring reverse proxies and SSL certificates.
+This command will start the **NGINX Proxy Manager**, which provides a user-friendly interface for configuring reverse proxies and SSL certificates.
 Access the UI at `localhost:81` using the default credentials:

 - Username: `admin@example.com`
 - Password: `changeme`

 Key configuration options include:

-- SSL certificate management using:
+- Free SSL certificate management using:
-  - Let's Encrypt (free, automated)
+  - Let's Encrypt
   - Cloudflare SSL
 - Free dynamic DNS providers:
   - [DuckDNS](https://www.duckdns.org/)